Jon Morgan

 Open your LLC business bank account to help your business build its credit history.
 By keeping business and personal finances separate, you protect yourself from any business liabilities.

-There are a few options for where to open your LLC's bank account: a traditional bank, credit union, or online-only bank.
+There are a few options for where to open your LLC's bank account: a traditional bank, a credit union, or an online-only bank.
 Whichever option you choose, make sure the institution offers business checking accounts with no monthly fees and low transaction costs.

 You'll also want to be sure the bank has a robust online banking platform and offers mobile apps so you can manage your business finances on the go.